jvoisin/snuffleupagus/doc/source/installation.rst

     make
     make install

-This should install ``snuffleupagus.so`` file in your extension directory.
+This should install the ``snuffleupagus.so`` file in your extension directory.
-The final step is adding a load directive to ``php.ini``, and to specify the location of its :doc:`configuration file <config>`:
+The final step is adding a load directive to ``php.ini`` and to specify the location of the :doc:`configuration file <config>`:

 ::